 Mullany e-Mentoring supports young people to build on their aspirations and gain knowledge and skills to help them take steps towards a career of their choice.

-Although our focus is on life sciences, we help students to develop and enhance more generic skills such as revision and study techniques and to improve their confidence and resilience to help them make decisions on next steps and future options.
+Although our focus is on life sciences, we have recently expanded into wider STEM subjects and have been delighted to welcome mentors in these areas.
+In addition to more targeted support, we also asked mentors to help students to develop and enhance more generic skills such as revision and study techniques and to improve their confidence and resilience to help them make decisions on next steps and future options.

-Mentors who have been involved previously in the project have included biomedical scientists, childcare workers, doctors, nurses, midwives, marine biologists, social workers, paramedics, physiotherapists, vets, nutritionists, pharmacists and many more.
+Mentors who have been involved previously in the project have included biomedical scientists, childcare workers, doctors, nurses, midwives, marine biologists, social workers, paramedics, physiotherapists, vets, nutritionists, pharmacists, engineers and many more.

 We match you with students based on your areas of expertise and their stated interests.
 Over an 8-10 week period (called a ‘session’) we provide suggested weekly themes of support and online resources, and students are encouraged to exchange messages with you on areas including: